-This is our second annual AWS Global AI Challenge (taking place virtually due to COVID-19) January 9-February 27, 2021.
-Competing in multinational teams, female and male underrepresented college/university students and entrepreneurs from over 14 different countries (ages 18+) will work to explore global issues and learn to build an innovative Amazon Alexa Skill that addresses one of the United Nation's Sustainable Development Goals.
+This is our third annual AWS Global AI Challenge (taking place virtually on Saturdays) March 19-May 7, 2022.
+Competing in multinational teams, female and male underrepresented college/university students and entrepreneurs from over different countries (ages 18+) will learn foundational cloud skills leveraging AWS, work to explore global issues and learn to build an innovative solution that addresses one of the United Nation's Sustainable Development Goals.
 This program is not just about learning to build on AWS, it is about learning to work in teams, solve complex problems, cross collaborate, synthesize information, developing leadership skills and most importantly meet new international friends and have fun learning.
-The program is about upskilling students with 21st century workforce skills.
+The program is about upskilling students with foundational 21st century workforce skills.

-(13) Additional Mentors Needed: We are expecting up to 40 total student teams (5 participants on each team), with each team assigned a mentor.
-We currently have 7 mentors and would like to invite 13 additional mentors to join us.
-Each mentor will be assigned 2 teams in the time zone of their choice.
-TIME COMMITMENT
+(30-40) Mentors Needed: We are expecting up to 40 total student teams (5 participants on each team), with each team assigned a mentor.
+We invite you to join us.
+Each mentor will be assigned 1-2 teams in the time zone of their choice.

-Students will have an additional 2 weeks to work with their team and mentor to complete and submit projects.
+- Students will work on team projects for the last 2 weeks with their team and mentor to complete and submit final projects.

 Final Project Submissions Due: